J0rjy/SheetScreener-Streamlining-Investment-Research/README.md

 # Screener_Scraper
-A simple Screener scraper which scrapes screener data for companies and add them to a google sheets
+A simple Screener web scraper which scrapes screener data for companies and add them to a google sheets